anthonysecco/public-lands-ha-sensor/README.md

 ![icon](https://github.com/user-attachments/assets/de5ad0b3-8f84-4b37-a003-0a3bd3b0b2b2)

 # Public Lands
-This is a HACS Custom Component that queries ARCGIS [US Government Protected Area Data]([https://www.arcgis.com/apps/mapviewer/index.html?layers=e80a13374cb74cf2bba8903867b29997](https://services.arcgis.com/v01gqwM5QqNysAAi/ArcGIS/rest/services/Protection_Mechanism_Category_PADUS/FeatureServer/0)) with your current GPS coordinates set in Home Assistant and will post back a response with details.
+This is a HACS Custom Component that queries ARCGIS [US Government Protected Area Data](https://services.arcgis.com/v01gqwM5QqNysAAi/ArcGIS/rest/services/Protection_Mechanism_Category_PADUS/FeatureServer/0) with your current GPS coordinates set in Home Assistant and will post back a response with details.

 This sensor should provide information on almost any protected land in the United States including federal, state, county, and regional lands.
 This can be useful when finding dispersed camping to quickly understand what land and jurisdiction you are within.

-> Note: An Internet connection is required at the time of query.
+> Note: An Internet connection is required for this integration to work.

+⚠️ **Dispersed Camping  Disclaimer** - Use your judgement when deciding where to setup a dispersed camp.
+I am not responsible for the accuracy of the data or whether you run into problems at your chosen location.
+Refer to the applicable government website for rules and regulations on dispersed camping for your chosen location.

+With that out of the way, let's get started...

 ## Installation